 The College seeks to comply with the CBI Prompt Payment Code and aims to pay its suppliers within 30 days of receipt of invoice, unless the invoice is contested.
-On the basis of a 10% sampling exercise of creditor invoice payments, the College's average creditor payment period was 28.9 days over the 12 month period to July 2018, compared with the figure of 28.7 days in the 12 months to July 2017.
-The College did not pay any interest during the year under the late payment of Commercial Debts (Interest) Act 1998.
+The College's average creditor payment period was 32 days over the 12 month period to July 2019, compared with the figure of 28.9 days in the 12 months to July 2018.
+The College paid interest of £8,728 during the year under the late payment of Commercial Debts (Interest) Act 1998 in relation to the settlement of balances due to the GTEI Ltd.